Corporate Sustainability Communications

 Our Commitment to Sustainability

-Clariant commits itself to ethical and sustainable operation and development in all business activities according.
+Clariant commits itself to ethical and sustainable operation and development in all business activities according to the Responsible Care® Global Charter as well as its own Sustainability Policy.
 Clariant strives for a business culture of continuous improvement as well as for sustainable competitiveness and top performance in consideration of Clariant’s ethical standards.
 Clariant is committed to international initiatives, monitors and communicates its progress on a regular basis.

 Clariant has given its support to the Responsible Care® Global Charter with the signing of the Responsible Care® declaration by CEO Hariolf Kottmann.

 The Responsible Care® Global Charter is the result of an agreement of the members of the International Council of Chemical Associations (ICCA) to create a global vision and highlight the commitment of the industry to continuous improvement in the environmental, health and safety performance of the chemical producers worldwide.
 The Charter is promoted by the 54 national chemical manufacturers’ associations around the world running Responsible Care programs.
 In January 2011, 159 CEOs of international companies had signed the charter.

 Key elements of the Responsible Care® Global Charter are